wbamberg/idl-reference/docs/nsIDOMXULContainerElement.md

 Returns the item at a given index or null if the item is not is the
 container.

-@param aIndex - the index of the item to return

 #### Parameters ####